MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 # Use Microsoft Flow with your virtual agent

-You can use flows created using Microsoft Flow in your virtual agent as long as the flows and virtual agent share the same CDS environment.
+You can enable you virtual agent to perform an action by invoking a Microsoft Flow.
+Use a flow that shares the same CDS environment as the virtual agent.
 First, create Microsoft PowerApps and Microsoft Flow environments, and then create your flow.
 You can then create a virtual agent that invokes your flow.

 ## To create a new PowerApps environment